The OED and Oxford Dictionaries

 - The Oxford English Dictionary Online (OED)

-The dictionary content in ODO focuses on current English and includes modern meanings and uses of words.
+The dictionary content in Oxford Dictionaries focuses on current English and includes modern meanings and uses of words.
 Where words have more than one meaning, the most important and common meanings in modern English are given first, and less common and more specialist or technical uses are listed below.
 The OED, on the other hand, is a historical dictionary and it forms a record of all the core words and meanings in English over more than 1,000 years, from Old English to the present day, and including many obsolete and historical terms.
 Meanings are ordered chronologically in the OED, according to when they were first recorded in English, so that senses with the earliest evidence of usage appear first and more recent senses appear further down the entry – like a ‘family tree’ for each word.

-If you are looking for practical help or advice on how to use English in writing and speaking today, then ODO will provide you with the information you need.
+If you are looking for practical help or advice on how to use English in writing and speaking today, then Oxford Dictionaries will provide you with the information you need.
 If you’re also interested in how our language has developed over time or want to dig deeper into its origins or variations around the world, then the OED is the definitive resource.